 Trauma was the first disease process to identify the benefits of moving critical patients to facilities that could provide definitive care.
 More recently, cardiac, stroke, and sepsis care have seen the benefits of getting critical patients to definitive treatment.
 All of these disease processes have realized the time-dependent need for highly specialized care.
 In many areas, emergency medical services (EMS) have developed systems to get the patients to the most appropriate facility, but sometimes this is not possible and the patients will have to be transferred from one facility to another.

 The use of transportation resources to support the overall care of patients has a long-standing tradition.
 Organized movement of people with illnesses or injuries to higher levels of care began in the Napoleonic Era.4 As with many medical advances, military conflict has provided the impetus for improvement.
-During the US Civil War, under the leadership of Joseph ...
+During the US Civil War, under the leadership ...